postmanlabs/labs-docs/src/pages/docs/postman/scripts/pre-request-scripts.md

 ---

 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 By including code in the __Pre-request Script__ tab for a request, collection, or folder, you can carry out pre-processing such as setting variable values, parameters, headers, and body data.
-You can also use pre-request scripts for debugging code such as logging output to the console.
+You can also use pre-request scripts for debugging code, for example by logging output to the console.

 An example usage of pre-request scripting could be as follows:

 * You have a series of requests in a collection and are running them in a sequence, e.g. using the [collection runner](/docs/postman/collection-runs/intro-to-collection-runs/).
 * The second request is dependent on a value returned from the first request.
-* The value needs processed before you pass it to the second one.
+* The value needs to be processed before you pass it to the second request.
-* The first request sets the data value from a response field to a variable in its __Tests__ code.
+* The first request sets the data value from a response field to a variable in its __Tests__ script.
-* The second request retrieves the value and processes it in its __Pre-request Script__, then sets the processed value to a variable, and passes it to the request e.g. in the parameters.
+* The second request retrieves the value and processes it in its __Pre-request Script__, then sets the processed value to a variable (which is referenced in the second request, e.g. in its parameters).

 ## Scripting before your request runs